-Over the years, I've received many emails asking me whether it's OK to put cigars in the freezer or the refrigerator.
-Let's start with the latter.
+Over the years, I’ve received many emails asking me about freezing cigars and whether it’s OK to store cigars in the freezer or the refrigerator.
+Let’s start with the latter.
 NO WAY JOSÉ!
 True, refrigerators are made to keep foods fresh, but even though cigars are somewhat related to veggies by their nature, the humidity in the fridge is much too low to keep the leaves moist, and your cigars will eventually dry out.

 So what about the freezer?
 Now that’s a different story.
 Though I’m really not a fan of storing cigars in the freezer, which I’ll get to in a moment, I feel there are only two reasons that warrant putting premium cigars in the freezer:

 - You’ve discovered that some of your cigars have beetle holes and are most likely infested.

 - You have absolutely no space for your overstock cigars, and it may be a while before you get around to smoking them.

 The first reason is the most common, because if you find that you do have a beetle problem, the only way to kill the larvae is to freeze them.
 Many cigar smokers will keep their infested cigars in the freezer for a full 24 hours, but it only takes an hour or two to ensure the larvae will kick the bucket.

 The second reason is questionable, because if you run out of storage space there are better solutions than exposing your cigars to icy-cold temperatures.
 Maybe it’s just irrational paranoia, but though the risk of ruining your cigars by freezing them is low, I can’t help but think that, by doing so, their character is somehow altered.
 (I’ll leave it to those who post comments to either confirm or deny my suspicion.)